Wienerschnitzel

 Wienerschnitzel is an American fast food chain that specializes in hot dogs and other food products.
-The brand was founded in 1961 by former Taco Bell employee John Galardi and originally named Der Wienerschnitzel.
+The chain, known as Der Wienerschnitzel until 1979, was founded by entrepreneur John Galardi in 1961.
 Despite the name, the company does not ordinarily sell Wiener schnitzel, doing so once as a promotion.
 Wienerschnitzel locations are found predominantly in California and Texas; others are found in Arizona, Arkansas, Colorado, Idaho, Illinois, Louisiana, New Mexico, Nevada, Utah, Nebraska and Washington, as well as the U.S. territory of Guam.
 Outside the United States, there are stores located in Ecuador.

 The chain is most notable for the A-frame roofs of its older restaurants, similar to the original structures used by IHOP, Tastee-Freez, Nickerson Farms, and Whataburger.
 The chain's advertising mascot is an anthropomorphized hot dog known as the Delicious One.

 Wienerschnitzel sponsors the Wiener Nationals, the de facto national dachshund racing championship series in the United States.

 Etymology

 The word das Wienerschnitzel is German and, like Jägerschnitzel and Zigeunerschnitzel, was spelled as one word before the spelling reform of 1996.
-The restaurant's name is a portmanteau of Wiener and Schnitzel, meaning "Viennese" and "cutlet" respectively.
+The restaurant's name is a compound of Wiener and Schnitzel, meaning "Viennese" and "cutlet" respectively.

 In American English, wiener is a colloquial name for a hot dog, which is sometimes called Wiener Würstchen ("little Viennese sausage") in German.
 The specific phrase Wiener Schnitzel denotes a "Viennese breaded veal cutlet", something the restaurant chain has served briefly as a limited menu item in 2017.